wp-plugins/hupso-share-buttons-for-twitter-facebook-google/readme.txt

 * Hide or show buttons for specific posts / pages (see Shortcodes below)
 * Hide or show buttons for posts / pages / front page / categories
 * Hide share buttons for specific categories
+* Hide "Share" image or use translated image (20+ languages available)

 Share Buttons are very easy to configure.
 Just select button type, size, position and which social networking services do you want to offer to your visitors.
 Buttons will appear below your articles or on top of them as you choose.

 **Shortcodes**

 Use [hupso_hide] anywhere in post's text to hide buttons for specific post.
 Use [hupso] anywhere in post's text to show buttons at custom position inside the post.
 Buttons will be shown exactly where this shortcode appears.